 It was amazing.
 I got to work with a number of zoos in South Africa.
 I had the privilege of learning how African zoos are operated.
 I got to learn from them as well as share my knowledge of zoos and animal husbandry that I learned from my experiences in U.S. zoos and at Friends University.Michael Clifford, Zoo Science Graduate

-- Demonstrate an ability to work as a member of a team in a career-oriented environment.
+- Students will demonstrate an ability to operate as a member of a team of professionals to carry out zoo-related tasks.

 View the courses required for a Bachelor’s degree in Zoo Science.View Course Catalog